John Knittel: Writing career

 In 1908 he moved to London and worked as a bank teller for Crédit Lyonnais.
 He then worked as a projectionist in some theaters.
 In London, he met his future wife Frances White Mac Bridger, whom he married in 1915 against the will of her parents.
 This marriage produced three children.

 A meeting with the English writer Robert Smythe Hichens in 1917 was the start of his life as a writer.
 Hichens recognized Knittel's talent and urged him to write in English.
 In 1919, his first novel appeared The Travels of Aaron West, which became a commercial success.
 In England, he became a member of P.E.N.
 Club.

 Return to Switzerland and foreign travels

-In 1921, Knittel settled in Switzerland with his wife, children and Hichens near Genfersee.
+In 1921, Knittel settled in Switzerland with his wife, children and Hichens near Lake Geneva.
 In the following years, he took his family on his wide travels: Egypt, Algeria, Tunisia.
 In Egypt, he was impressed by Mohandas Karamchand Gandhi and supported a Schweizer Project dedicated to improving the life of poor fellaheen.
 The uncertain world political situation compelled the Knittels to return to Europe.
 In 1938 they began to live in the Haus Römersteig at the vineyards of Maienfeld in Graubünden.